qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 ## Introduction

-In addition to the standrad QuTiP package, in order to use QuTiP-JAX, the JAX package needs to be installed.
+In addition to the standard QuTiP package, in order to use QuTiP-JAX, the JAX package needs to be installed.
 This package also comes with `jax.numpy` which mirrors all of `numpy`s functionality for seamless integration with JAX.

 ```python